milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

    **Expected Result:** The selected source and destination accounts are displayed correctly

 4. Click **Transfer** <br>
-   **Expected Result:** The transfer is not completed and a validation message is displayed indicating that the amount must be greater than zero.
+   **Expected Result:** The transfer is not completed and a validation message is displayed indicating that the amount must be greater than zero

-5. Check the account balances.<br>
+5. Check the account balances <br>
-   **Expected Result:** The source and destination account balances remain unchanged.
+   **Expected Result:** The source and destination account balances remain unchanged

  **Actual Result:** **The Transfer is completed!
 Transferring negative amount (-$12) from account #13899 to account #14010 results in increasing the balance of account #13899 by $12 and decreasing the balance of account #14010**